December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 • Select precise categories: Use a primary category that matches your core service and add relevant secondary categories.

-• Upload high-quality media: Aim for 10+ high-res photos and a video tour if possible.
+• Upload high-quality media: Aim for 10+ high-res photos and a short video tour if possible.

 • Use GBP Posts: Share offers, events, and updates once or twice a week.